-Many of our recent efforts to expand insurance protection cover losses from natural catastrophes and weather volatility (eg drought or excessive rainfall).
-As climate change is predicted to increase these losses, such transactions also help communities to strengthen their climate resilience.
-Furthermore, we have found that partnering with public sector clients, especially national and regional governments, is an effective way to develop solutions.
+Many of the innovative insurance transactions we have completed in recent years cover losses from natural catastrophes and weather volatility (eg drought or excessive rainfall).
+As climate change is expected to increase these risks, such transactions also help communities increase their climate resilience.

-Building on these experiences, we made a significant commitment to the United Nations at its Climate Summit in September 2014.
-Personally addressing the government leaders present at the summit, our then Group CEO Michel M. Liès made the following pledge: “By the year 2020, Swiss Re commits to having advised 50 sovereigns and sub-sovereigns on climate risk resilience and to have offered them USD 10 billion against this risk.”
+Building on the experience we have gained with these solutions, we made a significant commitment at the UN Climate Summit held in September 2014 in New York City.
+Personally addressing the government leaders present at the summit, our Group CEO Michel M. Liès made the following pledge: “By the year 2020, Swiss Re commits to having advised 50 sovereigns and sub-sovereigns on climate risk resilience and to having offered them USD 10 billion against this risk.”

 … to the Grow Africa Partnership

-Our commitment to the Grow Africa Partnership thus centres on the following three goals:
+Our commitment to the Grow Africa Partnership includes the following three elements:

 - Give farmers in Sub-Saharan Africa access to tools such as weather and yield index insurance products;

-- Invest in resources equivalent to about USD 2 million per year to support the development of sustainable agricultural risk management markets;
+- Invest about USD 2 million per year in resources to support the development of sustainable agricultural risk management markets;

 - Provide agricultural insurance for up to 1.4 million smallholder farmers.